3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ### How to use

-3 things you should know before you use the sticky notes:
+2 things you should know before use:

-1. Sticky notes *will not display on printing*, it's for personal use by default.
-In case you want to print it out, you may need to edit a bit of CSS code in the `userstyle.css` file.
-2. Make sure there is a blank line *before the open tag*, otherwise it may cause the format problem.
+1. Make sure there is a blank line *before the open tag*, otherwise it may cause the format problem.

 **Code Sample:**
  ```